goexrois/ml-frontend-test/README.md

 ### Installing

-Wether you're on a Vagrant VM or in your pc you must do this the following steps to install the app:
+Whether you're on a Vagrant VM or in your pc you must do this the following steps to install the app:

 ```
 $ cd project_root_folder/ml-app